ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday Night</h3>Rain.
 Mostly cloudy, with a low around 40.
-South southwest wind 5 to 12 mph, with gusts as high as 22 mph.<br></div>
+South southwest wind 5 to 12 mph, with gusts as high as 22 mph.
+Chance of precipitation
+         is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">